Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Smart home control is what the internet of things is all about, but only a few products do the job well.

-Below are the 11 best smart home skills available for your Amazon Tap or Echo devices.
+Below are the 11 best smart home skills available for your Amazon Echo and other Alexa devices.

-These top eleven skills are a must-have for anyone interested in smart home technology.
+These top 11 skills are a must-have for anyone interested in smart home technology.

 11. Logitech Harmony

 - Full control of turning on/off your TV, AV receiver, and cable box

 - Customized names to turn on various entertainment platforms such as Netflix

 - More streamlined entertainment voice control through activity setup

 - Requires the Logitech Harmony hub and Alexa only supports one hub/device

 The Logitech Harmony remote companionship with Alexa is the first step towards a complete voice control entertainment center, but there are a lot of difficulties.